 Alternate Realities and the Bizarre

 The alternate reality is not so much an alternate history or an alternate timeline but the same world we have now but where one crucial detail has been changed.
 These are not stories that are concerned with depicting historical divergence points.

 The most notable case of this was tv’s Sliders where the alternate timelines looked exactly similar to our own but were worlds where women or youth rule, where men become pregnant, intellect has become celebrity and so on.

 One of the most amusing alternate worlds by implication was the one in Who Framed Roger Rabbit?
 (1988), which offered up the view that cartoon characters are real and operate in a world where they are employed as actors by Hollywood and even had their own suburb that operated on cartoon physics.
-Bright (2017) takes place in a present world where a host of magical creatures co-exist alongside humans and/or exist in a society identical to our own.
+Bright (2017) and Onward (2020) take place in a present world where various magical creatures co-exist alongside humans and/or exist in a society identical to our own.